ieee-vgtc/ieeevis.org/governance/bids.md

 The VEC will discuss the bids and make a decision on whether to go ahead.

-The VEC Chair will inform successful bidder(s), who become(s) the GC(s), the IEEE Liaison, and the VSC members.
+The VEC Chair will inform successful Provisional GC(s), who become(s) the GC(s) for the proposed conference, the IEEE Liaison, and the VSC members.

-Decisions should be made at least two years (ideally three years) in advance of the planned conference.
+Decisions should be made at least two years (_ideally three years_) in advance of the planned conference.

 **Notification Deadline: November 30  Y&nbsp;-3**